Fundamental Knowledge about DVDs

 Naming Conventions and Size

-The .VOB files in VIDEO_TS folder are usually named using the following format: VTS_xx_y.VOB.
+The .VOB files in the VIDEO_TS folder are usually named using the following format: VTS_xx_y.VOB.
 Here the “xx” is the program number, a number from 01 to 99. “y” can be numbered from 0 to 9.

 Each file in a MicroUDF (Universal Disk Format) file system can only hold a maximum of 1 GB of video content, so many movies have to be stored in several VOB files.